GauravWalia19/Algorithms-and-Data-Structures/docs/complexity.md

 # [:arrow_left:](../README.md) COMPLEXITY

-## RELATION OF ORDER AND TYPE OF COMPLEXITY
+## :octocat: RELATION OF ORDER AND TYPE OF COMPLEXITY

  SNo. | Order of complexity | Type of complexity | Best(*******) / Worst(*)
  ---- | ------------------- | ------------------ | ----------------------